Christian nationalists: Wanting to put God into US government

 Until recently the reach and power of this muscular Christianity was invisible to most Americans.

-But it broke cover during the storming of the Capitol Building last year.
+But it broke cover during the storming of the Capitol building last year.

 The sight of rioters carrying crosses and Christian flags, and even praying together, exposed just how much religious and political identities had begun to merge on the right - bonded by a belief that the 2020 election had been stolen from Donald Trump.